cloudControl/documentation/Add-on Documentation/Performance & Monitoring/New Relic.md

 ~~~

 When added, NewRelic automatically creates a new account and login configuration including an
 access token.
-You can access NewRelic for your deployment in the web console.
-Navigate to the
+You can access NewRelic for your deployment in the web console via Single Sign-On (SSO).
-specific deployment, choose "Add-Ons" tab, click on "Settings" link and "Login to dashboard".
+Navigate to the specific deployment, choose "Add-Ons" tab, click on "Settings" link and "Login to dashboard".
 It might take a little while until New Relic has collected enough data to show you the first statistics.

+With Single Sign-On, you are connecting to NewRelic as the deployment user.
+If you prefer to login directly with your personal account, or you need to add more users,
+simply create additional credentials once you have accessed NewRelic via SSO.

 ## Upgrade New Relic